Where are Interest Rates Going?

 Where Interest Rates are Going

-Interest rates are projected to rise further with FED hikes projected in 2023 (median projection on December 14th 2022 of 5.1 for 2023).
-Until inflation is under control & closer to target levels (2%) I suspect that we'll continue to see FED rate hikes in 2023 which are one of the top macro-level contributors to mortgage rates, with the average mortgage rates typically 1%-4% above the FED rate.
+Interest rates are projected to fall with FED projected to lower rates in 2024, 2025, and beyond vs 2023 levels.
+Until inflation is under control & closer to target levels (2%) I suspect that we'll continue to see rate levels that aren't close to the 3% we saw in recent history.
+The average mortgage rates are typically 1%-4% above the FED rate.

 Below are the median projections of the Federal funds rate by the Federal Open Market Committee as of December 2022 until 2025.
 (See the latest here after locating most recent month's "Projection Materials HTML")